martinpovolny/martinpovolny.github.io/ml/cart_project_log/part3.md

  - Interpret results from latest experiments,
  - analyze missclassified examples (so far I postponed this because I found that I have errors in the training data, so I first fixed that),
  - deploy as a service.
- - add Talog to the Colab notebooks to play with more interesting hyperparameter search techniques
+ - add Talos to the Colab notebooks to play with more interesting hyperparameter search techniques.